 My contact told me that Booker programmers identified this bug coming from the Booker iOS app.
 You would think I’d be happy about this, but I’m not.
 You see, the last time this bug reared its ugly little head, I was on a desktop Mac using Google Chrome—a far cry from iOS.
 I could make all kinds of assumptions about the people at Booker and what they are telling me, but I won’t.
 Let’s let the fact speak for themselves.

 Last night I repeated what I did the last time and the bug showed up again.
-This is the Holy Grail for fixing bugs, once a bug is predictable and repeatable, you know where to look for the problem.
+This is the Holy Grail for fixing bugs because once a bug is predictable and repeatable, you know where to look for the problem.
 So, I once again opened up one of our staff members weekly schedules in a web browser.
 I added an appointment to her weekly schedule on a day she doesn’t normally work, Thursday, 2-28-19.

 Look at what I noticed!
-Even though this staff member is locked to the same room (office) forever in Booker (shown in the next screenshot), the lock does NOT show outside of her schedules DAYS.
+Even though this staff member is locked to the same room (office) forever in Booker (shown in the next screenshot), the lock does NOT show outside of her scheduled DAYS.

 Booker will likely give me some line about, “This is not a bug, but a feature because this is the way they programmed it.”
 I’ve heard this too many times before.
-My response to that would be that if Booker allows me to lock someone to a room because that is their office, then it needs to be what the user (me, in this case) expects from that action (that I do not have to add someone to the schedule on a day they don’t normally work just to use their own office).
+My response to that would be that if Booker allows me to lock someone to a room because that is this person’s office, then this behavior needs to be what the user (me, in this case) expects from that action (that I do not have to add someone to the schedule on a day they don’t normally work just to use their own office).
 Having to do this EVERY TIME we allow someone to work outside of their normal schedule would create 10 times the work whenever we need to make that happen.

 Come on Booker, we are still waiting.